Conference Presenters

 Ms. AnneMarie Molinari-Sanders is the Manager of Disability Services and a Professional Development Specialist for TRAIN PD @TCALL, Texas A&M University.

-For twenty-four years, AnneMarie has supported students and instructors within the context of AEL instruction, curriculum development, and professional development training.
+For twenty-five years, AnneMarie has supported students and instructors within the context of AEL instruction, curriculum development, and professional development training.
 Nationally, Ms. Molinari-Sanders served on the Learning Disabilities Association of America’s Adult Topics Committee for five years as an advocate for adults with learning disabilities.

 Muir, Rachel